MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/using-whea-on-windows-10.md

 # Using WHEA on Windows 10

 In Windows 10, version 2004, Windows Hardware Error Architecture (WHEA) includes a new interface (v2).
 This page describes how to register as an error source and report errors.

 ## Registering as an Error Source

-To register with WHEA as an error source on Windows 10, the driver should do the following:
+To register with WHEA as an error source using WHEA v2, the driver should do the following:

 1. Specify a configuration for your device driver by instantiating a [**WHEA_ERROR_SOURCE_CONFIGURATION_DEVICE_DRIVER**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-whea_error_source_configuration_device_driver) structure.
 2. Call [**WheaAddErrorSourceDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheaadderrorsourcedevicedriver), providing the configuration structure.
 To remove an error source at a later time, call [**WheaRemoveErrorSourceDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-whearemoveerrorsourcedevicedriver).